hslu-dda/data-handling/README.md

 3. **Calling the Function:** To use the function, you call it by writing its name followed by parentheses.
 Inside the parentheses, you provide the value you want to pass to the function as an argument.
 In the first call, we pass `"Alice"` as the argument, so `name` takes the value `"Alice"` inside the function, and `"Hello, Alice!"` is printed to the console.
 In the second call, we pass `"Bob"`, so `"Hello, Bob!"` is printed.

-This example demonstrates the basic structure of a function in JavaScript, how to pass an argument to a function, and how that argument can be used within the function to perform an action (in this case, printing a greeting message).
-Notice that there's no `return` statement in this function because we are not returning any value from it; instead, we're just performing an action.

 ### Working with return statements

-A return is a powerfull tool to manipulate data while keeping your code nice and tidy!
-Here's a simple example of a JavaScript function that takes a value, performs an operation on it, and then returns a new value.
-This function will take a number as input, double it, and return the result:
+A return is a powerfull tool to manipulate data.
+Here's an example of a JavaScript function that takes a value, performs an operation on it, and then returns a new value.

 ```js
 function doubleValue(inputNumber) {